-Don't be shy to ask your bank for a better deal.
+Don't be shy about asking your bank for a better deal.
 Interest rate discounts and fees waived are two things often on offer, especially if you're wanting to borrow a large amount.

-Pay attention to the comparison rate, which takes into account the fees, making it easier to compare loans.
+Pay attention to the comparison rate, which takes fees into account, making it easier to compare loans.

 Some common fees include: